Don Silvestri

-Donald G. Silvestri (born December 25, 1968) is a former American football placekicker for various professional football teams and leagues including the New York Jets of the National Football League (NFL).
-He was signed by the Seattle Seahawks, of the NFL, as an undrafted free agent in 1993.
-He played college football at University of Pittsburgh.
+Donald G. Silvestri (born December 25, 1968) is an American former professional football player who was a placekicker for various teams and leagues, including the New York Jets of the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.
+Silvestri was signed by the Seattle Seahawks, of the NFL, as an undrafted free agent in 1993.
 He is the president of Debt.com and a founding member of the charity organization Parkland Cares.

 Early years

 Silvestri was a two-year football letterman at the University of Pittsburgh from 1990 to 1991.
 Silvestri attended Pennridge High School in Perkasie, Pennsylvania.

 Professional career

 Silvestri has been a member of the Seattle Seahawks (1993), Buffalo Bills (1994), New York Jets (1995–1997), London Monarchs (1995, 1997, 1998), Albany Firebirds (1998–1999), Florida Bobcats (2000) and the Canadian Football League's American expansion team Baltimore Stallions (1993).

 NFL Europe

 On May 7, 1995, Silvestri created history with the London Monarchs after kicking professional football's first four-point field goal, awarded for successful attempts from 50 yards or more in the NFL sanctioned World League of American Football (WLAF).